 - Whenever someone comments or asks a question, you need to be responsive — no excuses!

 If your school relies heavily on Twitter, you’ll want to incorporate that content into your social media equation as well.
 What we’ve been hearing from schools over the past year, however, is that Twitter is no longer an integral component of their marketing and admissions strategies, but a great platform for athletics.
-But, whatever works for your school is what you should keep doing!

 Which rule is right for your school?
 The answer to that question should be decided by those who contribute to your social media accounts.
 For most schools, the 70-20-10 rule offers the most engaging presence.
 You may feel the need to slightly adapt these rules too.
 For example, maybe you can’t come up with enough shared content for it to be 20% of your strategy — switch shared content with promotional content to allow more room to share events, and less room to promote content from other sources.
 What is most important is that you pick a rule and stick to it to create a cohesive message that promotes content from all departments!